-Designation Record type Remarks

-Form A Absolute Altitude or Gain of Height

-Form B Distance

-Form C Speed

-Form D Motor Gliders Form D is additional to other forms if appropriate to the claim.
+Designation Record type Remarks Form A Absolute Altitude or Gain of Height Open class records only Form B Distance Form C Speed Form D Motor Gliders Form D is additional to other forms if appropriate to the claim.
 Form E Completed by all NACs involved.
 Must be included with claim file.